 Data and Children

-A good starting point for all businesses is to first undertake a data mapping exercise.
+A good starting point for all businesses, whatever stage you are at in your compliance process, is to undertake a data mapping exercise.
 This can be effectively done by undertaking a personal data audit.
 This will allow you to gain a clearer overview of what data you hold and how it is currently used.
 You can then assess which parts of the GDPR will have the greatest impact on your current business model which will in turn allow you to focus on those areas during your future data protection planning process.
 It will enable you to document what personal data you hold, where it came from and who it is shared with, how it is protected and how long it is retained for.
 It should highlight any gaps and areas of risk.
+The first mapping exercise will be the most difficult, but can then be used as a base for future compliance reviews.

-Despite the media coverage of the impending changes to data protection law, many people are still unaware of what it entails and consequently how it may impact them and their role within an organisation.
+Despite the media coverage, many people are still unaware of exactly what GDPR entails and consequently how it may impact them and their role within an organisation.
 Raising awareness within every organisation dealing with personal data is crucial.
-Key people within organisations should be getting up to speed with the regulation’s requirements, identifying areas that may cause compliance issues (for example by using a data mapping exercise as mentioned above).
-Making necessary organisational and technical changes, updating policies and procedures accordingly, as well as training staff will all take time so businesses must now make this a priority.
+Key people within organisations should be receiving regular training to keep up to speed with the regulation’s requirements and identify areas that may cause compliance issues (for example using a data mapping exercise as mentioned above).
+GDPR compliance may often require organisational and technical changes, updating policies and procedures, as well as training staff so it is important these matters are factored in to all relevant business discussions.

 Establishing an Effective Governance Framework and Data Protection by Design and Default